tom-englert/Nullable.Extended/README.md

 Another obstacle is that after some time you or your colleagues won't remember why you have added a null-forgiving operator, or if its usage has been validated, so you will have to look at the code again and again.

-Both tools will assist you in managing these problems.
+This toolset will assist you in managing these problems.
-They will detect and show occurrences of the null-forgiving operator and encourage you to annotate them with a justification comment, so you and your colleagues will instantly know why this usage of the null-forgiving operator is required.
+It will detect and show occurrences of the null-forgiving operator and encourage you to annotate them with a justification comment, so you and your colleagues will instantly know why this usage of the null-forgiving operator is required.

 The [Visual Studio Extension](#visual-studio-extension) will show you all occurrences in a list,